Last Updated on August 23, 2026

 Life span and risks

-Florida certificates expire after seven years if no tax deed application is filed After expiration, the certificate is void and your investment is lost.
+Florida certificates expire after seven years if no tax deed application is filed, and the certificate is void at that point.
+After expiration, the certificate is void and your investment is lost.
 You may not contact the property owner to demand payment; doing so can bar you from future sales.
 Counties also caution that tax deed sales convey property “as is” and do not guarantee clear title.
 Always research liens, zoning, environmental issues and homestead status before bidding.

 Where can I buy over‑the‑counter liens and deeds?